z-w-k/Reall3dViewer/README_EN.md

 # Reall3dViewer

-`Reall3dViewer` is a 3D Gaussian Splatting renderer built on Three.js.
-Crafting an exceptional renderer is no small feat, which is why we've chosen to open-source our project.
+`Reall3dViewer` is a 3D Gaussian Splatting viewer built on Three.js.
+Crafting an exceptional 3DGS viewer is no small feat, which is why we've chosen to open-source our project.
 We hope to harness the collective wisdom and efforts of the community to drive the advancement of 3DGS applications together!

 <br>